26 April 2016

 Numerous tour companies run trips from Saigon to the Mekong Delta, a huge region of southwest Vietnam that begins about 50 miles southwest of Saigon.
 There are thousands of villages and towns, as well as more rural areas and tiny river tributaries to explore.
 When researching this trip, I soon realised that you really need at least a couple of days to get even a flavour of the region, but I only had a day and so I booked onto a one-day tour.

 It's possible to get a day tour for as little as 250,000 VND (about £8) and as much as 2.3 million VND (£74) for a tour that gets you to the delta by speed boat, avoiding the long minibus journey.
-I booked a middle-of-the-road option run by Asiana Link, which cost 1,150,000 VND (about £36).
+I booked a middle-of-the-road option, which cost 1,150,000 VND (about £36).
 I would have paid a bit more for a more authentic experience but I figured — rightly, I think — that the extra cost gets you more comfort and a smaller group but not more authenticity.
 Even if you make your own way to the delta and pick up a tour there, the guide will still take you to the places s/he wants you to see, including the unavoidable 'workshop demonstrations' and shops.

 Bearing in mind my expectations for the trip, I had quite an enjoyable day.
 Was it enough to say I've 'done' the Mekong Delta?
 No way.
 But did I learn a bit about the people and the region?
 Sure!